eMapR/LT-GEE/README.md

 ## <a id='landtrendr'></a>LandTrendr

-Each pixel in an image time series stack has a story to tell.
-For example, the following pixel (Fig 1) hails from a conifer-dominated, industrial forest region of the Pacific Northwest (USA), its address is Lon: -123.845, Lat: 45.889.
-At the beginning of its record, it was a mature, second-growth conifer stand, and for 17 years little changed.
+Each pixel in an image time series has a story to tell, LandTrendr aims to tell it succinctly.
+Let's look at an example; here we have a pixel intersecting Lon: -123.845, Lat: 45.889 (Fig 1) from a conifer-dominated, industrial forest region of the Pacific Northwest, USA.
+At the beginning of its record, it was a mature, second-growth conifer stand, and for 17 years, little changed.
 Then, between the summers of 2000 and 2001 a service road was built through it, removing some of its vegetation.
 Over the next year it experienced a clearcut harvest, removing all of its remaining vegetation.
 For the last 14 years it has been regenerating.
 Most